Reviews and audits may make incite some nervousness around campus, but not for Linda Saari.

 Saari notes that there has been increasing amount of focus on quality in recent years.
 When she became NC’s manager of Educational Pathways, Development and Quality seven years ago, the position was a novel one in the college system.
 Now, quality assurance positions are common at colleges and she expects the trend to continue in the future.

 While quality assurance is the biggest part of Saari’s job, she is also responsible for Educational Pathways and program development.
 Her work in Educational Pathways involves what she calls “pathways out” such as articulations, degree completion, and working with university partners.
 It also involves “pathways in” which helps increase awareness about college for high school students, and provides dual-credit opportunities for about 300 students a year at the District School Board of Niagara and Niagara Catholic.

 In addition, Saari is responsible for new program development, working with the college’s deans and chairs to shepherd the process.

 For Saari, who places great importance on excellence and accountability, her job is rewarding because quality assurance focuses on both.

 “It’s also a way to recognize and celebrate the things that are constantly happening that we often take for granted, until you stop and reflect back on how much change there’s really been,” she says.

 In each task she does, Saari says that what’s good for the students remains the focus.

 “That’s the reason why we’re here, so I think in most of the pieces of the work I do, that’s the ultimate goal,” she says.
 “That’s what is going to help our community.”

 Saari has spent almost 30 years working at NC.
-She began as a part-time Psychology and Human Relations professor and moved into roles as development officer for Continuing Education, training consultant, and manager Contract Training, before taking on her current position.
+She began as a part-time Psychology and Human Relations professor and moved into roles as development officer for Part-Time Studies, training consultant, and manager Contract Training, before taking on her current position.

 While each position she has held has added to her skill set, there has also been a common thread to them all – facilitating.